 It is an active dog that likes to play, and is used as an assistance dog, guide dog, for detection etc. It is a breed compatible with active people who like sports and long walks.

-The cost of maintenance is reasonable, the amount of daily food for this breed will be about 500gr to 600gr.
-Of course this also depends on their physical activity and their metabolism which, like in people, defines their tendency for obesity.
+The cost of maintenance is reasonable, the amount of daily food for this breed will be about 500 g to 600 g, of course, this also depends on their physical activity and their metabolism which, like in people, defines their likelihood for obesity.

-All dogs regardless of their breed need education, but in Labrador this is critical.
-As it is a strong, active and very friendly dog, many owners assume that being so good and intelligent the dogs will behave well.
-However leaving all that energy and intelligence uncontrolled usually turns into a mess at home, unbearable walks and etc. With training we channel that energy and intelligence and strengthen the ties with our dog.
+All dogs, regardless of their breed, need education, but for Labradors this is critical.
+As it is a strong, active and very friendly dog, many owners assume they will simply behave well.
+Leaving all that energy and intelligence uncontrolled usually turns into a mess at home, unbearable walks and etc. With training, we can channel that energy and intelligence into strengthening the ties with our dog.

 The Labrador is a breed that needs daily exercise, therefore we meet their needs with long walks and a lot of time playing with them.
-So if we are very inactive people, however how much we like this breed may it is not the most adequate for us.
+So, if we are very inactive people this might not be the most adequate breed for us.

 Check the other breeds here